Budapest Metro

+Budapest's first line, Line 1, was completed in 1896.
 The M1 line became an IEEE Milestone due to the radically new innovations in its era: "Among the railway's innovative elements were bidirectional tram cars; electric lighting in the subway stations and tram cars; and an overhead wire structure instead of a third-rail system for power."
-Since 2002, the M1 line was listed as a UNESCO World Heritage Site.
+In 2002, the M1 line was listed as a UNESCO World Heritage Site.

 History

+The Budapest Metro is either the oldest or 2nd oldest underground urban railway in continental Europe.